2av/BC-Management/README.md

 ## Sample Data

-The system comes with a sample BC group "Family BC Group" with 9 members and ₹2000 monthly contribution, showing 4 months of completed transactions.
+The system comes with a sample Niidhi group "Family BC Group" with 9 members and ₹2000 monthly contribution, showing 4 months of completed transactions.

 ## Requirements